PennyLaneAI/pennylane/doc/introduction/measurements.rst

 Counts
 ------

-To avoid dealing with long arrays for the larger numbers of shots, one can pass an argument counts=True to :func:`~pennylane.sample`.
-In this case, the result will be a dictionary containing the number of occurrences for each unique sample.
+To avoid dealing with long arrays for the larger numbers of shots, one can run :func:`~pennylane.counts` rather than :func:`~pennylane.sample`.
+This performs the same measurement as sampling, but returns a dictionary containing the possible measurement outcomes and the number of occurrences for each, rather than a list of all outcomes.

 The previous example will be modified as follows:

 .. code-block:: python